FrancisVila/MFT_convert/content/en/docs/SecureTransport/Installation_Guide/install_overview/Installing_on_UNIX_based_platforms/Installing_SecureTransport_Server_external_db_Unix.md

     "title": "Install SecureTransport Server on Unix with an external database", "linkTitle": "Install SecureTransport Server on Unix with an external database", "weight": "110"
-}Use this procedure to install <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> on UNIX-based platforms where the installations will use an external database server:
+}Use this procedure to install {{< SecureTransport/componentshortname  >}} on UNIX-based platforms where the installations will use an external database server:

--   <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> Server in an Enterprise Cluster
+-   {{< SecureTransport/componentshortname >}} Server in an Enterprise Cluster
--   Stand-alone <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> Server when an external Oracle, PostgreSQL, or Microsoft SQL Server database server is otherwise required
+-   Stand-alone {{< SecureTransport/componentshortname >}} Server when an external Oracle, PostgreSQL, or Microsoft SQL Server database server is otherwise required

 To use an external database, either in a single or multi-node environment, you need a license for the Enterprise Clustering (EC) option.